How to Use Packing Cubes to Save Space: The Secret to Carry-On Only Travel

 Peak Design Packing Cubes review

 In recent years we’ve also been impressed by Peak Design Packing Cubes.
-Simon has now switched to using these.

 They are the most stylish looking cubes we’ve tried and are made from a lightweight 70D nylon/poly blend in an attractive grey colour.
-They come in small and medium sizes.

-They are similar to the Eagle Creek Specter cubes in that they have a floppier rather than structured form, but it’s easier to access your clothes as they open fully on three sides.
+They are similar to the Eagle Creek Specter and Isolate cubes in that they have a floppier rather than structured form, but it’s easier to access your clothes as they open fully on three sides.

 They even have a unique tear-away zipper that allows you to quickly access the contents.